tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 N.B.: cross sections must be expressed according to the International System of Units (so m, not cm).

+N.B.2: defaultPrec has 1/m3 units except for the adjoint solver that needs 1/m2/s.

-N.B.2: the *nuclearData...* files must always be present, even when not parametrizing cross-sections.
+N.B.3: the *nuclearData...* files must always be present, even when not parametrizing cross-sections.
 If no parametrization is needed, the “zone” card must be left “blank” as:
 `zones();`
 </p>
 </div>